The War Room

 • A sounding board to help you find the answers

 Not Bible study.
 Not coaching.
 Not Christian networking with prayer tacked on.
-A board of Christian brothers operating at altitude — finishing strong, together.
+A board of Christian leaders operating at altitude — finishing strong, together.

 Book a Peer Assessment Call